-Rend Smith, Communications Director.
+Rend Smith, Special Projects.
 Rend is a writer by trade and began his relationship with the printed word exploring highbrow and lowbrow storytelling through internships at both Marvel Comics and the Antioch Review.
 From there, he moved on to the decidedly middlebrow pursuit of journalism.
 His work has appeared in the Village Voice, Washington City Paper, and New York Times, as well as other publications.
 His stories have explored the tragedy and comedy of community dynamics, delving into everything from mass shootings to noise ordinances.
 Since entering the nonprofit world, he’s worked on projects that focus on using narrative as a means to process and communicate disparate human experiences.

 Nick Szuberla, Executive Director and co-founder.
 Nick has helped design and lead national public information campaigns on issues ranging from sentencing reform to U.S. energy policy.
 He began his work at the Highlander Research and Education Center in 1996, and then joined Appalshop, an arts and cultural center in Whitesburg, Kentucky.
 Not long after, Nick founded Holler to the Hood (a multimedia project exploring urban/rural relationships), Thousand Kites (a national dialogue project addressing the U.S. criminal justice system) and Calls from Home (an interactive radio and organizing project).
-He has produced award winning documentary films, radio series, and multimedia productions.
+He has produced award-winning documentary films, radio series, and multimedia productions.
 He has also trained hundreds of youth and adults in how to use low-cost media as an organizing tool, and has done artist residencies in 38 states.
 He is a graduate of Antioch College.

 Margo Miller, Executive Director, Appalachian Community Fund.

 Tanya Mote, Associate Director, Su Teatro Cultural and Performing Arts Center.